Kernix13/javascript-cheat-sheet/README.md

 Functions:
 - The function passed to High Order Array Methods will run as many times as the # of items in the array it is called on
 - FUNCTION EXPRESSIONS: it’s when a function is the value of a variable, usually they are anonymous
+- inline functions - When there is no function body, and only a return value, arrow function syntax allows you to omit the keyword `return` as well as the brackets surrounding the code
+- **Rest parameter**: you can create functions that take a variable number of arguments.
+These arguments are stored in an array that can be accessed later from inside the function: `(...args)`
+- The rest parameter eliminates the need to check the args array and allows us to apply `map()`, `filter()` and `reduce()` on the parameters array
+- Only the last parameter in a function definition can be a rest parameter
+- **Spread operator**: allows you to expand arrays and other expressions in places where multiple parameters or elements are expected

 Other:
 - template literals / template strings: